Location: Institute of Community and Family Psychiatry, 4333 Côte-Ste-Catherine Road

 Please see the Recovery Program Pamphlet for more details on the many groups being offered.
 Groups offered on a rotating basis, and timings are subject to change.
 A referral is required from a health care professional for each of these groups.

-Cognitive training through paper/pencil as well as computer exercises during Cognitive Remediation Group
+Cognitive training through computer exercises during Cognitive Remediation Group